alovajs/alovajs.github.io/docs/resource/01-request-adapter/01-alova-mock.md

 ## Convert mock data

-**@alova/mock** By default, the response data is packaged as a Response instance, and the response header is packaged as a Headers instance by default, which is adapted for `GlobalFetch`, but if you use other request adapters, you need to mock the data Convert to the corresponding format.
+**@alova/mock** By default, the response data is packaged as a Response instance, and the response header is packaged as a Headers instance by default, which is adapted for `adapterFetch`, but if you use other request adapters, you need to mock the data Convert to the corresponding format.

 ### Convert response data